Nekeshia Henderson

 Nekeshia Shiondrail Henderson (born February 28, 1973) is an American former professional basketball guard who played for the Houston Comets of the Women's National Basketball Association (WNBA).
 She played college basketball at Texas.
 She also played for the San Jose Lasers and Colorado Xplosion of the American Basketball League (ABL).

-Early years and college career
+Early life and college

 Henderson attended South Oak Cliff High School in Dallas, Texas.

 Henderson played for the Texas Longhorns of the University of Texas from 1991 to 1995, playing in 96 games and starting 64.
 She recorded 12.0 points, 3.9 rebounds, 4.7 assists and 1.9 steals per game during her college career.
 She earned First Team All-Southwest Conference honors and was named the SWC Freshman of the Year in 1992.
 Henderson garnered Second Team All-SWC recognition in 1995.
 She was named the Team MVP for the 1994–95 season.
 She graduated with a bachelor's degree in applied learning & development.